agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

  - successfully if the max number of run is reached
  - with an error if a run fails

+# A first example

 Below is an example presenting the current `cornichon-check` API by checking the contract of HTTP API reversing twice a string.

-We want to enforce the invariant that for any string, reversing the string twice should yield the same value.
+We want to enforce the invariant that for any string, if we reverse it twice, it should yield the same value.

-The implementation under test is a server acceptiong a `POST` request to `/double-reverse` with a query param named `word` will return the given `word` reversed twice.
+The implementation under test is a server accepting a `POST` request to `/double-reverse` with a query param named `word` will return the given `word` reversed twice.

 This is silly because the state machine has only a single transition but it is still a good first example to get to know the API.